-The photograph here shows some double glazed sashes I have been working on for a property in Brighton, plus a couple of photos showing the parting-bead and staff-bead used to draught-proof the windows.
+The photograph first here shows some double glazed sashes I have been working on for a property in Brighton, plus a couple of photos showing the parting-bead and staff-bead used to draught-proof the windows.

 I have glazed them with 14mm low-e sealed units.
 Thermal efficiency in windows is calculated as a U-value, with single-glazed windows having as value of around 5.6.
 Many different types of glazing unit are available each with its own U-value.
 As these sashes are to be installed into the original Victorian frames at the property, slim units (14mm) are used in this case.
-This reduces the U-value to around 3.0, and along with the draught-proofing system, will make a marked improvement to the drafty victorian sashes and offer some degree of sound insulation.read the rest of this entry »
+This reduces the U-value to around 3.0, and along with the draught-proofing system, will make a marked improvement to the draughty victorian sashes and offer some degree of sound insulation.